+• When there is more than one text column, selection is a two stage process.
 When you first click Select (or Adjust, in multiple object selection) over the text area, the entire area is selected.
 You can move the area, but it cannot be scaled.
-Click Select (or Adjust) a second time to select a column of the text area.
+Double-click Select (or Adjust) to select a column of the text area.
 The individual columns can be moved and scaled.
 Their new position and size need not lie within the original text area.
 When the size of a text column changes, the text is reformatted to fit the new size of the column.
 At the end of the operation, the bounding box of the text area is changed to reflect any changes made to the column; it is arranged to contain all of the text columns, with a small additional border.
-To select more than one column of a text area, select the first as described above, and select further ones by clicking first Adjust and then Select over the column.
+To select more than one column of a text area, select the first as described above, and select further ones by first clicking Adjust and then double-clicking Select over the column.